tratteo/nuxt_template/content/articles/why-you-should-train.md

 Your life works the same way.
 You don't need to overhaul everything – you need to improve consistently.

+::tip{}
-::alert{type="success" title="Math That Will Blow Your Mind" description="If you improve by just 1% every day for a year, you'll be 37 times better by the end.
+If you improve by just 1% every day for a year, you'll be 37 times better by the end.
 If you get 1% worse each day, you'll decline to nearly zero.
-The power of consistency is literally exponential! 📈"}
+The power of consistency is literally exponential! 📈
 ::

 ### Applying the 2% Rule